hardikvasa/database-journal/interview-questions/README.rst

 Ledgers database are special-purpose databases that are typically used to record chain of activities or series of  financial transactions of an application.
 Blockchain frameworks, such as Hyperledger Fabric and Ethereum, can also be used as a ledger.

+**What is the difference between hadoop and SQL DBMS?**

+Hadoop is schema on read whereas SQL is schema on write.
+In SQL, data is stored in logical form whereas in hadoop data is in text blob.
+Hadoop can scale horizontally across many nodes whereas an SQL based database is vertically scalable.

+**What is an in-memory database?**

+An in-memory database is a nonrelational database which stores the data in-memory (RAM) instead of persisting it on disk.
+The data is stored in-memory because it provides fast response times to the applications querying the data.

 Basics
 ======